ChibuikemLucas/interactive-resume/README.md

 # Modern JavaScript Deep Dive

 Hello there, it's your favourite developer here.
-This is my first project in my **javascript deep dive** which is a **30 day project-oriented learning series** i've curated to assist developers like me in escaping tutorial hell with online courses and instead build and learn from projects which could be added to their resumes.
+This is a project in my **javascript deep dive** which is a **1 week project-oriented learning series** i've curated to assist developers like me in escaping tutorial hell with online courses and instead learn necessary JS practices from building a project which could be added to their resume.

 Asides the readme file more details on this project and subsequent ones will be provided on the sites below: